kxr/ocp4_setup_upi_kvm/README.md

 ## Auto Starting VMs

 By default, if you reboot the host/hypervisor, the VMs will not start up automatically.
+You can set `--autostart-vms` when running the install script that will mark the VMs to auto-start.
+To see which VMs are set or not set to auto-start you can run `virsh list --all --name --autostart` or `virsh list --all --name --no-autostart` respectively.

-You can set the VMs to autostart by running:
+If you want to change/set the autostart behaviour, you can set the VMs to auto-start by running:

 ~~~
 for vm in $(virsh list --all --name --no-autostart | grep "."); do